Blessing886/yummy/README.md

 --Blessing Okora

 ## Overview
-The **YUMMY!** app is a **recipe search app** enables users to search for recipes and view detailed information of each dish. users can also contribute by adding their own recipes to the app.
+The **YUMMY!** app is a **recipe search app** that enables users to search for recipes and view detailed information of each dish. users can also contribute by adding their own recipes to the app.
 Hence, this is a collaborative space for food enthusiasts to discover and share delicious dishes.

 ## Features